 - Varicella (chickenpox) vaccine is not required if child has had chickenpox disease and disease is documented by a physician signature.
-Without a physician signature, vaccine is required even if you believe child has had chickenpox disease. - Total doses needed is dependent upon age of child when doses were received. - All students in grades K 4, all new students and students currently completing the polio series must have 6 months between the last 2 doses of polio vaccine, and one dose must be after the 4th birthday. - All 7th 12th graders are required to have one dose of Tdap regardless of the interval since the last dose of DTaP (diphtheria/tetanus/pertussis) or Td (tetanus/diphtheria).
+Without physician signature, vaccine is still required even if you believe your child has had chickenpox disease. - Total doses needed are dependent on vaccine type and age the doses were administered. - All Students in grades K-8, all new students and students currently completing the polio series must have 6 months between the last 2 doses of polio vaccine, and one dose must be after the 4th birthday. - ~All students in grades 7-12 must have one dose of Tdap regardless of the interval since the last dose of DTaP or Td.